theLucy/Flick/README.md

 # Flick
-Flick is a finger protocol server.
+Flick is a finger protocol server written in Go.